Dendrophorbium peregrinum. (Previously known as 'Senecio peregrinus')

-The phrase 'drenches between droughts' should always strongly be associated with String of Dolphins.
-During the growing period, allow the soil to fully dry out in between irrigations for at least a week, while reducing this further during winter.
-Instead of pouring water directly through the foliage is acceptable if situated in a sunny location, irrigate using the bottom-up method by placing the pot on a saucer of water (25% of the pot submerged) until fully absorbed.
+Allow all of the soil to dry out in between waters, ensuring that the pot feels very light before another hydration.
+Although pouring water directly through the foliage is acceptable if situated in a sunny location, irrigate using the bottom-up method to be extra sure.
+Place the pot on a saucer of water (25% submerged) until thorough absorption to provide deep hydration.
 Wetting the foliage every time you come to hydrate the plant will allow excess moisture to settle, causing the leaves to yellow and rot away.
-If this has happened, take vine cuttings to root in water, before placing back into the soil to promote a bushier appearance.
+Over-watering symptoms include rapidly yellowing or shrivelling leaves, mushy foliage and eventual plant death; scroll down to 'Common Issues' for more information.
 Under-watering symptoms include deflated leaves, little to no growth and gradual foliage decline.
 Be sure to study its environment; a position that offers too much sunlight will dry out the soil far too quickly and will eventually scorch the plant's leaves; move to a darker location.
-Over-watering symptoms include rapidly yellowing leaves, wilting, mushy leaves or stem and plant death.
-Again, study where it's situated in your home.
-If it does not receive proper light, root rot may occur over time and for more severe cases, hit the link below to learn more about how to address it.

-This isn't a factor; however, those situated in dark locations or bathrooms must not be misted as powdery mildew or botrytis can easily develop.
-A quick hose-down once a month will help with hydration of leaves, but will also help wash off excess dust and possible pests.
+This isn't a factor; however, a quick hose-down once a month will help with hydration of leaves, but will also help wash off excess dust and possible pests.

-Failed vine cuttings are a common issue among amateur gardeners, with damaged wounds or too small vines being the usual culprits.
+Failed vine cuttings are a problem among gardeners, with damaged wounds or too small vines being the usual culprits.
 Although propagating String of Dolphins is relatively easy, people still find it hard to ace.
-Not only will the size of the vine dictate its success, damaging the leaves or vine can also hurt the chances of it rooting.
-For more information about how to take vines, click on this link.
+Scroll down to 'Propagation' for more information.

 Up to 80cm in length with its width solely relying on diameter of the pot that it's in.
 The ultimate height will take between 3 - 5 years to achieve, but can live over twenty years or more in the right care.

-Small, trumpet shaped white flowers will develop along the vine during spring to early summer, once the plant has matured.
+Small clusters of white flowers will develop along the vine during spring to early summer, once the plant has matured.
 The quality of its blooms largely relies on the quality of the dormancy period served in the previous autumn and winter.
 To replicate its dormancy period:

-This plant is classified as poisonous.
-If parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
+This plant is classified as poisonous, so if small sections are eaten, vomiting, nausea, and a loss of appetite may occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.